noun (plural duos)

 - While touring Australia Andy encountered both these duos and decided their music needed to be heard outside of their homeland.

-- 2 Music A duet: two duos for violin and violaMore example sentences
+- 2 Music A duet: he wrote two duos for violin and violaMore example sentences

 - Contrary to popular belief his op.
 5 sonatas are not solo works but duos for violin and violone, which, like the opp.
 2 and 4 dance suites, require no keyboard accompaniment.